scarletbright/avalanche-docs/docs/v1.0/en/tutorials/creating-a-virtual-machine.md

 ### Service

-Gecko uses [Gorilla's RPC library.](https://www.gorillatoolkit.org/pkg/rpc) to implement APIs.
+avalanche-go uses [Gorilla's RPC library.](https://www.gorillatoolkit.org/pkg/rpc) to implement APIs.

 Using Gorilla, there is a struct for each API service.
 In the case of this blockchain, there's only one API service.